Ireland Travel Guide

 There really is something magical about visiting Ireland.

 So take your time and explore this travel guide.
-From our own personal experience, we’ve gathered plenty of tips, tools, itineraries and advice to help you plan your dream Ireland trip!
+From our own personal experience, we’ve gathered plenty of tips, tools, sample Ireland travel itineraries, and other advice to help you plan your dream Ireland trip!

 Ireland is quite an easy to country to visit for most travelers.
-English is the primary language spoken, although some locals may have quite a thick accent.
+English is the primary language spoken in Ireland, although some locals may have quite a thick accent.
 However, you may see some signs in the traditional Irish / Gaelic language.

 Best Way to Get Cash Overseas = ATM Withdrawl